segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 In practice that means taking a Segment source **Write Key**,`'abc123'`, as the username, adding a colon, and then the password field is left empty.
 After base64 encoding `'abc123:'` becomes `'YWJjMTIzOg=='`; and this is passed in the authorization header like so: `'Authorization: Basic YWJjMTIzOg=='`.

+> info ""
-**Note:** Encoding the write key without a colon may work due to backward compatibility, but this may not always be the case, so it's important to include the colon before encoding.
+> Include a colon before encoding.
+While encoding the write key without a colon might work due to backward compatibility, this won't always be the case.

 ### Content-Type